-Before your consultation, think of all the questions you want to ask and write them down.
-This helps ensure that you don't forget any important questions or concerns that you might have.
+Before your appointment, think of all the questions you want to ask and write them down.
+This will help ensure you do not forget any important questions or concerns that you might have.
 You should be able to ask as many questions as you want.1 When in the appointment, write down what your doctor says.
 You could also try recording the appointment (just make sure you ask the doctor's permission before recording).1,2

-Writing down any changes, noting when flare ups occur and whether you've noticed anything that might make your psoriasis worse are all important pieces of information that may be useful to your doctor.
+Writing down any changes, noting when flare ups occur and whether you've noticed anything that might make your psoriasis worse are all important pieces of information that may be useful to your doctor.1,2

 3. Be informed about psoriasis

 Your doctor should make sure you understand your condition and the treatment options available to you.1,2 However, you might find that reading up about your psoriasis before your appointment can really help.
 Bear in mind, not all information on the internet is correct.
 Your doctor should tell you where you can find reliable, high-quality information about your condition on the Internet.1,2

 Your doctor will know what treatments have been prescribed to you.1,2 But you should tell them about any treatments or supplements you have bought from your pharmacist or alternative therapists.
 You may find it helpful to make a list of all your treatments.

 Get in the habit of writing down your symptoms and how you have been feeling in general.
 Noting when flare-ups occur and whether you’ve noticed anything that might make your psoriasis worse are important pieces of information that may be useful to your doctor.1,2 You could include photos of your plaques in your symptom diary.
 This way the doctor can see how your skin has changed in between appointments.

 6. Ask for an extended appointment if necessary